 11. Hell is a state of mind created by fears and thoughts that do not align with our True Self.
-Likewise, thoughts that are in alignment create heaven on earth.
+Likewise, empowered and aligned thoughts create heaven on earth.

-12. We can neither change what is outside of us, nor can we silence the cries in the world.
+12. We can neither change what is outside of us, nor can we silence the cries in the world through forcing our beliefs onto others, or judging and condemning them (whatever we focus on grows).
 The only thing we have power over is our own thoughts and how we choose to perceive, and experience our realities, and that is done through inner work.
+Once we can master the inner world, the outer world then transforms with us.
 What we see is what we project, and what we project is based on what we believe to be true.

-14. We are divine love; it is not an emotion but a state of being.
+14. We are divine love; it is not an emotion but a state of being, or frequency.
 Everything else is an illusion that provides us with a contextualized field so we may remember ourselves as divine love/Creation.